Skip to main content

 1. History

-The history of an ERP product generally provides limited information on its current functionality, but it does help highlight the publisher’s strategy and give insight into which factors repeat themselves.
+The history of an ERP product generally provides limited information on its current functionality, but it does help highlight the publisher’s strategy and give insight into the direction they will be taking the product into the future.
 When assessing a younger solution like Acumatica against the historically popular Dynamics GP, it is important to look at the developer’s approach to ensuring their product remains competitive.
-Acumatica has captured market share from aligning new technology with SMB and mid-market demands, while Microsoft Dynamics GP stood out as being one of the only solutions of its kind until recent times.
+Acumatica Cloud ERP has captured market share from aligning new technology with SMB and mid-market demands, while Microsoft Dynamics GP is trailing off in popularity and is being phased out in favor of newer solutions.

 What is now Dynamics GP was originally developed by Great Plains Software, which was acquired by Microsoft in 2001.
 It was initially designed as a solution for a grain elevator by the North Dakota-based developer, yet eventually grew to make a significant impact on the SMB software market after the Microsoft purchase and with additional integrations added to its platform.
-However, the features that made it prevalent before have long since been surpassed by modern applications.
+That time has long passed, however, and Microsoft Dynamics GP is slated to be sunset by 2029 at the latest per an End of Support (Microsoft’s version of End of Life) announcement in 2024.
+This is part of a long-time push to get legacy Microsoft ERP customers onto the Dynamics 365 portfolio.

 2. Cloud

 The primary selling point for both Acumatica and the aging Microsoft Dynamics GP has become the cloud accessibility featured in either solution.
-As previously mentioned, GP is a legacy system that has been reconfigured for web access, meaning that there are limitations to its cloud functionality.
+As previously mentioned, the former Great Plains is a legacy system that has been reconfigured for web access, meaning that there are limitations to its cloud functionality.
 This a concern for any outdated solution that has been repurposed for Internet-facing capabilities, which can also create huge security gaps in networks connected to this software.

 3. Customization